 Community leadership and involvement have always been an important part of practicing law at our firm.

 Don Pavey was born during the second world war in Revelstoke B.C.
 His Dad was stationed with the RCAF in Iceland and his Mom had returned to her home town.
 Don grew up in the Applewood Acres section of Mississauga.
 After studying at Western University Law School, Don articled in Toronto with Tory’s, a large firm in the late 60’s with all of 18 lawyers.
 Following the Bar Admission course, he worked in Toronto for 6 years at Wolley, Dale and Dingwall.
 During that time Don completed his Masters in Law at Osgoode Hall specializing in Corporate and Commercial work.
 Don and his wife Libby came to Cambridge in 1975 with their two young daughters.
 Don joined the firm Copp & Cosman.

 In 1984, the practices merged under the name Copp, Cosman, Pavey and Law.
-At the time the firm’s offices were on the second floor of the former Galt Men’s Club at Dickson and Ainslie Streets.
-In 1988 we purchased, renovated and moved into what had been the Knights of Columbus Hall on Cambridge St. and we are still there!
+At the time, the firm’s offices were on the second floor of the former Galt Men’s Club at Dickson and Ainslie Streets.
+In 1988 we purchased, renovated and moved into what had been the Knights of Columbus Hall on Cambridge Street, where we remained until 2022!

 In 1995, Don and Brian continued the practice under the Pavey, Law name.
 In 1996, we merged with the Pearson, Flynn firm from Preston.
 That firm traced its roots back to the early thirties when it was initially established by Lida Pearson, one of the first women lawyers in Ontario.